wp-plugins/wpgraphicstudio/readme.txt

 = 6.4.7 July 15 2015 =
 * Rolled back the language customizing options to the developer version.
 * Language customizing can be done with the developer version of the wpGraphicStudio Core and it's modules developer versions.
+* Resolved some minor issues with a couple modules.

 = 6.4.6 June 13 2015 =
 * Updated module templates for new features and future feature support.